computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 2. Write an evaluation script
 3. Write a simple baseline (for instance, a majority class baseline)

 We have also assigned a course staff member to be your mentor.
-Feel free to reach out to your mentor with any questions.
+You should [sign up for a one-on-one meeting with your mentor](https://docs.google.com/spreadsheets/d/1W2i39lNjzKXRsANsjhVBKeXNqOXongThU9vuboYlBBg/edit?usp=sharing) to talk through your project.

 ## Collect your data